rob-blackbourn/jetblack-pnl/README.md

 A position consists of a number of buy or sell trades.
-When the position becomes flat (the quantity of buys equals the quantity of sells) there is an unambiguous result for the p/l (the amount spent minus the amount received).
+When the position becomes flat (the quantity of buys equals the quantity of sells) there is an unambiguous result for the P&L (the amount spent minus the amount received).
-Up until this point the p/l depends on the accounting method.
+Up until this point the P&L depends on the accounting method.

 A obvious approach is to keep track of the average cost.
 Each trade is consolidated into a single trade where the price is the average cost.
 This is usually *not*